Yuan-998/yuan-998.github.io/_posts/2023-2-9-bigtable.md

 #### Is the write-ahead log needed to be replicated?
 ![a](../assets/img/bigtable/bigtable-architecture.svg)

 In addition to the SSTable files, all writes are stored in Colossus's shared log as soon as they are acknowledged by Bigtable, providing increased durability.

+It won't be replicated.
+Each tablet server can store different tablets and there is no replication on this level.
+So, the shared log is just to log the operation on this server and to reconstruct the tablet server after failure.